magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 dependencies at runtime, such as when you want to experiment with a lib and you aren't sure you want to include it in the project file yet.

-From the CLJS REPL that we previously launched, let's temporarily add `hiccup` as a dependency, and then require the needed namespace:
+From the CLJ REPL that we previously launched, let's temporarily add `hiccup` as a dependency, and then require the needed namespace:

 ```clj